n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 resulted from the preceding decomposition step, must be tagged to be  moved to the beginning of the cluster, with `POS_PREBASE_MATRA`.

-4. Fourth, any subsequences of marks must be reordered so that they appear in canonical order.
-Nuktas must be placed before all other marks.
+4. Fourth, any subsequences of adjacent marks ("Halant"s, "Nukta"s, syllable modifiers, and Vedic signs) must be reordered so that they appear in canonical order.
+"Nukta"s must be placed before all other marks.

 5. Fifth, consonants that will take on pre-base forms must be tagged with `POS_PREBASE_CONSONANT`.